Se1per/docker-compose-php-lnmp-swoole/README.md

 # docker-compose-lnmp-php7&8-swoole

-This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP)` stack.
+This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP,redis,portainer)` stack.

 Example PHP-FPM & Nginx setup for Docker, build on [Alpine Linux](http://www.alpinelinux.org/).
 The image is only +/- 35MB large.